launzoa/Courses/Playwright Python and Pytest for Web Automation Testing/README.md

+Repository for the intended Playwright Python and Pytest for Web Automation Testing course

-Repository intended for Playwright Python and Pytest for Web Automation Testing, by Rahul Mula
+This repository contains the materials, code examples, and projects developed during the "Playwright Python and Pytest for Web Automation Testing" course, taught by Rahul Mula and offered by O'Reilly.

-Status: Incoming
+Course status: Incoming.